-We ask each family to contribute to help cover the gap between what we need for our unique academic model and what we receive from public funding.
+We ask each family to contribute \$1,500 per student per year to help cover the gap between what we receive from public funding and what it actually costs to provide our educational model.

-We recognize every family in our community has unique circumstances.
-Every family's participation, at any level, is appreciated, and vital to supporting the teachers and educational priorities of our academy.
+Every family's participation, at any level, is vital to supporting our teachers and educational priorities of our academy.
+100% of your gift stays at your academy.